loutr/archsys-shell/README.md

     indeed, in the first case the user will still be able to use its computer.

 4.  parentheses form a "subshell".
 They require the shell to fork once in order to execute what is between the parentheses.
-An apparent result can be that the command `(cd /folder)` has no effect on the shell session.
+An apparent result can be that the command `(cd folder)` has no effect on the shell session.
 Another one is that the command `(cmd1; cmd2) > log` gets both commands outputs redirected in file `log`, whereas `cmd1; cmd2 > log` is usually parsed as "execute cmd1, then write cmd2 output to log".